IBM/trusted-service-identity/README.md

 # Trusted Service Identity (TSI)

-Trusted Service Identity is closing the gap of preventing access to secrets by an untrusted operator during the process of obtaining authorization for data access by the applications running in the public cloud.
+Trusted Service Identity by IBM Research is closing the gap of preventing access to secrets by an untrusted operator during the process of obtaining authorization for data access by the applications running in the public cloud.

 The project ties Key Management Service technologies with identity via host provenance and integrity.